Tesgüino: Production

 The beer is made from corn kernels which are soaked, sprouted, then ground up, boiled and left to ferment naturally with wild yeast.
 A local grass is used in place of hops for flavouring.
 The process begins by malting the corn and spreading it in a shallow basket covered with pine needles each day for four or five days.
-It is kept moist until the corn sprouts by which time the starch in the corn has been converted into smaller sugars.
+It is kept moist until the corn sprouts by which time the starch in the corn has been converted into simpler sugars.
 It is then mashed and boiled for eight hours.
 Varied herbs are ground up and mixed with water into a paste which is then fermented overnight by a fire.
 Then the paste is combined with the corn liquid and fermented for another three to four days.
 The beer-drinking is commenced almost immediately after its preparation, since the beer will usually grow rancid after 24 hours.

 In Mexico, tesgüino is prepared in ovoid-shaped water pots called “tesgüineras”.